Fish-based gel caps

-Together with evidence linking India's low rates of colon cancer and Alzheimer's to curry consumption, that ancient tradition has triggered extensive, promising research into its health-promoting properties**.
+Together with modern epidemiological evidence from India, where turmeric root and turmeric-rich curries are dietary staples, that ancient tradition has triggered extensive, promising research into its health-promoting properties**.

-Among other effects, curcumin appears to exert beneficial effects on gene switches affecting stress- and aging-related degenerative processes, including oxidation and inflammation**.
+Among other effects, curcumin appears to exert beneficial effects on gene switches affecting inflammation and stress- and aging-related degenerative processes**.

 Curcumin cautions and drug interactions